 While staying in Australia for a couple of months, he did a project with journalist Florence Bécamp for the Academy of Visual Arts.
 Balez and Bécamp also made the comics trilogy 'Le Cycle du Nautile' together for Bayard in 2005-2006.

 Balez continued to publish travel journals and children's books like 'La Complainte de Mandrin' (2005), his series 'Rémi' for Milan and his Charlot adaptations, before returning to the detective genre with 'Angle Mort' with Pascale Fonteneau in 2007.
-This was followed by 'Topless' (Glénat, 2009) and 'Le Chanteur sans nom' (Glénat, 2011) with Arnaud Le Gouëfflec, and 'Sous le ciel d'Atacama' with Pierre Christin (Casterman, 2010).
-He wrote the script for his next book, 'La cordée du mont rose' (Ler Arènes, XXI) himself.
+He has worked with Arnaud Le Gouëfflec on the Glénat books 'Topless' (2009), 'Le Chanteur sans nom' (2011) and 'J'aurai ta peau Dominique A' (2013), and with Pierre Christin on 'Sous le ciel d'Atacama' (Casterman, 2010) and the graphic novel about New York's master builder Robert Moses (Glénat, 2013).
+He wrote the script for 'La cordée du mont rose' (Les Arènes XXI, 2011) himself.
 Olivier Balez lives and works in Chile.